 In virtually all of my work, surfaces are constructed through repeat patterning.
 A fascination with creating complexity out of essential simplicity is pervasive.
 In my vessels, pattern is developed more traditionally through the repetition of simple shapes while in the luminous sculptures an intricately complex surface pattern results from the organic repetition of essentially simple leaves, petals, insects and reptiles.
 Whether intimate vessel or architectural luminous sculpture, the essential aesthetic issues—light, color and pattern—remain.

-Curtis Benzle - Porcelain - in Tuscany
+Curtis Benzle - Porcelain - Colour and Light

 Vessels--porcelain, cone 8, electric fired, sculptural lighting- porcelain, plexi substrate, fluorescent.